 I have half-heartedly had to do some night time gardening in May but in the beautiful warm weather we have been gifted in early June, the garden can do one...
 I'm going walking.

 Wednesday night on 6th June 2018 was a beautiful day, I got home from work and then had to drop off my wife at work.
 I was then free to grab the dog and set off for an evening jaunt up King's Seat Hill in the Ochil hills.
 I had walked halfway up, then I spied a herd of cattle near the Spitfire memorial.
 This was new to me and with my dog, I thought it safer to turn around as sometimes cattle can take aggressive exception to a dogs presence in their vicinity.

 Cutting my walk short, I ambled back down and instead was able to concentrate on the many skylarks on the way.
 The skylarks burst from the grassland, fly up high in the sky and sing their hearts out, as they sing they sometimes flap their wings rapidly and other times they simply glide before they diving back into the grass from whence they came, abruptly ending their song.
 Between King's Seat Hill and Bank Hill, they were particularly active and I recorded their song on my phone.
-Unfortunately, I cannot figure how to embed it onto this blog page, so I post the song of the Skylark that has been well recorded and kindly posted on Youtube instead.
+Unfortunately, I cannot figure how to embed it onto this blog page, so I post this video of me listening to the Skylarks during another visit.

 With the sound of the Skylark in my ears, I descended down into the Glen of Sorrow.
 Play the above clip and look at the pictures below and you will see the sights and hear the sounds of the Ochil Hills.